top-shaman/ume-eth/README.md

 ### Getting Ropsten Ethereum
 Visit the Ropsten Ethereum Faucet [here](https://faucet.ropsten.be/) or [here](https://faucet.dimensions.network/) and enter your Wallet Public Key to receive Ropsten Ethereum.
 Wallet Public Key can be easily copied by clicking 'Account Name' in MetaMask Wallet:
 ![Copying Key](/public/Copy-Account.png)
-After you enter the queue, it should take ~15-60 seconds to hit your wallet.
+After you enter the queue, it should take ~15-60 seconds to hit your wallet.\n

 \* _**If you ever need to add more Ropsten Ethereum**, you can use the same faucet after 24 hrs, use the other faucet, or access the same faucet using a different Wallet and different IP address using a VPN._

 ## Running UME web app via `node`